 By the end of this course you should be able to...

-- demonstrate some knowledge of the formation and functions of aorist optatives and -µ¿ verbs.
+- demonstrate knowledge of the special uses and functions of the dative cases

 What level is the course and do I need any particular skills?

-You should have attended Classical Greek 3 module 1, or have an equivalent knowledge.
+You should have attended Classical Greek 3 module 1, or have an equivalent knowledge (approximately 2 years of study).
 As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.